Can landlords REEEEEEALLY find tenants “effectively” on the free tenant-marketing services & websites available? Operative word being “effectively”

 Don’t forget… to only remove your advert/stop marketing once you have secured a tenant!

-Unless you want to get swamped with enquiries even after you’ve found a new tenant, don’t forget to remove your advert from all the services you’ve used to market your rental.
+Unless you want to get swamped with enquiries even after you’ve found a new tenant, don’t forget to remove your advert from all the marketing services you’ve used.

 However, more crucially, don’t remove your adverts until you have secured a tenant, which means the tenant has 1) paid a deposit & first months rent 2) signed a tenancy agreement 3) passed the referencing 4) moved into the premises.